hellbox/srob-migration/content/reviews/and-i-feel-fine.md

 name = "...and I feel fine"
 title = "...and I feel fine"
-dek = "You'll find a thousand ends of the world in Jeannine Hall Gailey's new poetry collection, which she'll sign this Saturday afternoon at Open Books." type = "Review"facebookauto = "Jeannine Hall Gailey signs her newest, apocalpyse-obsesssed book at Open Books this Saturday.
+dek = "You'll find a thousand ends of the world in Jeannine Hall Gailey's new poetry collection, which she'll sign this Saturday afternoon at Open Books." type = "Review" facebookauto = "Jeannine Hall Gailey signs her newest, apocalpyse-obsesssed book at Open Books this Saturday.
 Here's our review:" twitterauto = "Jeannine Hall Gailey signs her newest book at @openpoetrybooks this Saturday.
 Our review:" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/field-guide-to-the-end-of-the-world.md"]